 Remember to make neutral choices when renovating your home to accommodate the needs of more clients.
 Rather than turning a profit, certain renovations don’t add value to your home if they’re not catered to your entire client pool or may cost more for maintenance.

-Artificial grass and excessive landscaping reduces 5% from home value - families with kids who want to play in the garden won’t want to pay more to replace it.
+Artificial grass and excessive landscaping that restricts the area can reduce 5% from home value - families with kids who want to play in the garden won’t want to pay more to replace it.

 3) Wall-to-wall carpeting

-Despite this fixture instantly making a statement in the room, renters may be more concerned about the chemicals used in its manufacturing process and the allergens that may be trapped in it.
-If your home lacks any other alternative highlights, this design mistake may cost you a rental deal.
+Despite this fixture instantly making a statement in the room, renters may be more concerned about the chemicals used in its manufacturing process, the allergens that may be trapped in it andhow much it will age the home.
+If your home lacks any other alternative highlights, this design mistake may cost you a rental deal or a sale down the track.

 4) An expanded owner’s suite